-Prerequisite(s): Grade of C- or higher in ESL 141 or appropriate Placement Test score
+Prerequisite(s): ESL 141 with a grade of C- or better, or appropriate placement test scores

 ESL 152 - TOPICS IN ESL

 Emphasizes the integration of English skills through an in-depth examination of a theme.
 Develops critical reading, writing, grammar, and/or oral production/comprehension skills in English Language Learners while enhancing students' understanding of the subject matter.
 Students will be immersed in the selected theme through a wide variety of sources that may include textbooks, newspapers, fiction, essays, oral interviews, film, or community events.